Kopeyka (supermarket)

 Kopeika was founded in 1998 with 38 stores.
 The grocer gained wider prominence when it was taken over by the ill-fated Yukos oil giant in 2002.
 On the latter's demise a controlling stake was sold to NIKOIL.
 In 2006 50% was sold on to another local chain by which time there were 267 stores and 4 distribution centers.

 In 2010, Kopeyka was acquired by competitor Pyaterochka, part of the X5 Retail Group, for $1.65 billion.
 By the end of 2011, 616 Kopeyka stores had been rebranded and 44 stores had been shut down.

+Operation

+At the end of the 1st quarter of 2012, the updated Kopeyka minimarket network included 4 stores located in Moscow and the Moscow region.

+As of January 2011, the network included 624 stores operating in the discounter format, located in 25 regions of the Russian Federation.
+Some of these stores operated under franchise conditions.
+A feature of the Kopek franchise (unlike its competitor, the Pyaterochka chain) was the possibility of selling a franchise, including opening a single store (and not immediately an entire network, like Pyaterochka).
+The average network margin in Kopeyka stores, according to its CEO, was 21% in mid-2008.

+The network's revenue in 2009 according to IFRS amounted to 54.9 billion rubles. (for 2008 — 47.0 billion rubles), EBITDA — 3.7 billion rubles, profit — 1.63 billion rubles.